kubeshop/testkube/docs/getting-started.md

 kubectl testkube tests create --file my_postman_collection.json --type postman/collection --name my-test-name
 ```

-**Note**: this is just an example of how it works.
-For further details you can visit [Postman documentation](executor-postman.md)
+**Note**: This is just an example of how it works.
+For further details you can visit the [Postman documentation](executor-postman.md).

-### Creating Cypress tests
+### **Creating Cypress Tests**

-Cypress are in form of projects, so to run them we need to pass whole directory structure with npm based dependencies.
-You can create new test with Testkube:
+Cypress is in the form of projects.
+To run them we need to pass the whole directory structure with the npm based dependencies.
+You can create a new test with Testkube:

 ```sh
  kubectl testkube tests create --uri https://github.com/kubeshop/testkube-executor-cypress.git --git-branch jacek/feature/git-checkout --git-path examples --name test-name --type cypress/project